mocha/matter/reference/matter_device_types.md

 # Matter device ids and types

-In general, we're grouping all device types together by their top-level group (according to how it's structured in the [Matter 1.4 Device Library-Specification)(https://csa-iot.org/wp-content/uploads/2024/11/24-27351-005_Matter-1.4-Device-Library-Specification.pdf)].
-If there are enough devices in a category to be broken out later, we can do so then.
+In general, we're grouping all device types together by their top-level group (for devices: according to how it's structured in the [Matter 1.4 Device Library-Specification](https://csa-iot.org/wp-content/uploads/2024/11/24-27351-005_Matter-1.4-Device-Library-Specification.pdf).

-All of these folders have been prepopulated in the `/devices` directory.
+(Note: If there are enough devices in a category to be broken out later, we can do so then.)

+---

+---

 ## Lighting
 - Stored in the `/devices/lighting` directory
-- Referenced as `lighting` in device frontmatter
+- Referenced as `light` in device frontmatter's `general_info` section

 | device_id | device_name |
 | ---       | ---         |